 - Submit 3 professional references (if required)

-Please note: Final approval and seat allocation is made by way of Employer Selection Panel or Program Selection
+Please note: Final approval and seat allocation is made by way of Admissions Panel or Program Selection

 Included in 518 hours of in-class and laboratory instruction, course of study includes the following Modules:

 - Introduction to the CCA Program and the Health Care Sector